BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, account of how I beat/failed to beat distraction.

+#### **Breaking the link between scrolling and snacking**

+When I need a break I often combine a quick scroll on the internet with a snack.
+It’s a potent mix.
+I get a burst of dopamine from the latest outrageous news story and a burst of glucose from the over processed carbohydrates.
+I think my logic many years ago when I first fell into this habit must have been to get them both over and done with.
+But I think the reality is that both reinforce the other.
+So not only do I get a high from learning a quirky fact or a new shortcoming of the people I disagree with politically, I reward it with some sugar.

+The trouble is that what should be breaks in my productive time have become so seductive that I spend way too much time on them.
+And although I find them compelling, I don’t find them rewarding.
+I don’t look back fondly on all the packets of peanuts I’ve enjoyed or all the memes I’ve shared.
+On the other hand I do enjoy the sense of achievement of having got something difficult done.

+It’s become a real problem.
+I have decided to at least break the link.
+I have started not allowing myself to scroll and snack at the same time.
+The ultimate goal is to eliminate them both.
+But I think I need to break the link between them first.
+Moving forward I am only going to allow myself to snack while I am reviewing and prioritising on paper, or when I am writing about my productivity procedures.
+(Which is what I am doing right now - thank you Lindt 70% Cocoa chocolate.)

+Let’s see how it goes.

 #### **A Better Way of Watching YouTube**

 I have just watched a video about how writing can help you become more intelligent.
 And it means actual writing on paper with a pen or pencil.
 It turns out that while typing is a great way to create a lot of words quickly, as I am doing right now, it doesn’t have the friction you need to actually think clearly about what you are writing.